How to buy NEO and how it works

 Step 2.
 Deposit funds into your account

-Unfortunately, many cryptocurrency exchanges don’t allow users to exchange fiat currency, such as Singapore dollars (SGD), for NEO.
+Unfortunately, many cryptocurrency exchanges don’t allow users to exchange fiat currency, such as Canadian dollars (CAD), for NEO.
 This means that, in many cases, you’ll first have to own or buy a cryptocurrency that’s listed in a currency pairing with NEO, such as Ethereum (ETH) or bitcoin (BTC), and then use it to buy NEO.

 Step 3.
 Buy NEO

 Find the link for the markets section on your chosen exchange and search for the currency pairing you want, such as ETH/NEO.
-For example, if you’re using CoinSpot, you can click on the “Buy/Sell” link at the top of the page and then search for “NEO”.
-Next, click on “Buy NEO” and type in the amount of NEO you want to buy or the amount of AUD you want to spend.
+On many exchanges, you will likely click on the “Buy/Sell” link and then search for “NEO”.
+Next, click on “Buy NEO” and type in the amount of NEO you want to buy.
+You may also have the option of entering how much fiat or cryptocurrency you want to spend.

-The final step is to review the full details of your transaction, including the total cost, before finalising the purchase.
+The final step is to review the full details of your transaction, including the total cost, before finalizing your purchase.

 How to sell NEO

 If you want to sell any NEO, you’ll need to follow a similar process to that outlined in Step 3 above, obviously making sure to click the “Sell NEO” link.
-Also remember that because exchanges don’t list every possible pairing for a particular cryptocurrency, you may not be able to directly exchange your NEO holdings for the currency you want.
+Remember also that because exchanges don’t list every possible pairing for a particular cryptocurrency, you may not be able to directly exchange your NEO holdings for the currency you want.